 While there is robust literature on ethics and ESD (e.g., Jickling et al. 2006), environmental ethics and especially deep green perspective on environment is marginalized in current ESDebate.
 The workbook exploring ethics for education prepared for UNEP (Jickling et al. 2006: 1) invites stakeholders to 'think outside the box' and to 'creatively reimagine the future with new possibilities' as well as 'to think about how ethical questions are being discussed in different places and cultures around the world.'
-However, aside from in passing references, ESDebate does not explicitly discuss the marginalization of deep green perspective evident from priority areas outlined by main financers of SD.
+However, aside from in passing references2, ESDebate does not explicitly discuss the marginalization of deep green perspective evident from priority areas outlined by main financers of SD.
 While combating social problems are acknowledged in all ESD objectives, speciesism (discrimination against other species) is considered to be a non-issue (Bolscho and Hauenschild 2006).
 In fact, recent articles call for 'humanizing' education by highlighting the ways in which environment 'benefits humans, and focuses on the social dimensions of environmental problems and their solutions' (Strife 2010:180).
-Publications in aforementioned journals reveal scarcity of ecocentric and particularly deep green perspectives espoused by earlier forms of nature and conservation education (e.g., Author 2012).

-Main financers of the (sustainable) development programs, such as the International Monetary Fund (IMF) and the World Bank, outline a number of priorities in their related spending, often focused on social and economic rather than environmental priorities.
+Publications in aforementioned journals reveal a scarcity of ecocentric and particularly deep green perspectives espoused by earlier forms of nature and conservation education (e.g., Kopnina 2012a, 2012b, 2012c).
+Main financers of the (sustainable) development programs, such as the International Monetary Fund (IMF) and the World Bank, outline a number of priorities in their related spending often focused on social and economic rather than environmental priorities.
 Subjects discussed under the header of 'environment' are exclusively concerned with (preservation of) natural resources and fair distribution of material benefits.
-International organizations such as IUCN and UNEP are mainly focused on equity in the distribution of natural resources, with IUCN seeking to 'influence, encourage and assist societies throughout the world ... to ensure that any use of natural resources is equitable' (Hesselink et al. 2000).
-A recent UNEP report on environment for (sic!) development emphasizes six themes: climate change (with particular emphasis on developing countries); Disasters and Conflicts; Ecosystem Management; Environmental Governance; Harmful Substances; and Resource Efficiency (UNEP 2012).
-Similarly, leading international social and health focus charities discuss 'environment' in relation to urban pollution, food safety and energy supply as biodiversity in relation to agriculture (e.g., Oxfam 2012).
-Protection of environment independent of human interests is rarely discussed.
-While dominant sustainable development discourse takes ethical considerations of racial and gender equality and economic equity as starting points, species equality would be the focal point of 'ecologically enlightened' curriculum.
-Environmental anthropology literature offers many
+International organizations such as IUCN and UNEP are mainly focused on equity in the distribution of natural resources, with IUCN seeking to 'influence, encourage and assist societies throughout the world... to ensure that any use of natural resources is equitable' (Hesselink et al. 2000).
+A recent UNEP report on the environment for (sic!) development emphasizes six themes: climate change (with particular emphasis on developing countries); Disasters and Conflicts; Ecosystem Management; Environmental Governance; Harmful Substances; and Resource Efficiency (UNEP 2012).
+Similarly, leading international social and health focus charities discuss 'environment' in relation to urban pollution, food safety, and energy supply as biodiversity in relation to agriculture (e.g., Oxfam 2012).
+Protection of environment independent of human interests is rarely discussed3.2 While dominant sustainable development discourse takes ethical considerations of racial and gender equality and economic equity as starting points, species equality would be the focal point of 'ecologically enlightened' curriculum4.3 Environmental anthropology literature offers many examples of traditional, preindustrial societies' environmental learning and ecocentric worldviews, passed on through generations (Black 2010; Anderson 2012; Baines and Zarger 2012).
+In contrast to traditional ecocentric learning, ESD follows the prescriptions of 'official' UNESCO guidelines on learning to manage the environment and to develop competencies to preserve natural resources5.

-&lt;sup>1 For example, Jickling (1992:6) states, without further elaborating 'I would like my children to... realize that there is a debate going on between a variety of stances, between adherents of an ecocentric worldview and those who adhere to an anthropocentric worldview.
+2 For example, Jickling (1992:6) states, without further elaborating 'I would like my children to...realize that there is a debate going on between a variety of stances, between adherents of an ecocentric worldview and those who adhere to an anthropocentric worldview.
 I want my children to be able to participate intelligently in that debate'.